 The Church of England Diocese of Durham has appointed its new Diocesan Secretary.

-The Rt Revd Paul Butler has announced that Edward Gorringe (55) will be the new Diocesan Secretary, (the senior executive officer of the diocese) and will take up his post on the 1st October 2018.
+The Rt Revd Paul Butler has announced that James Morgan (36), currently Director of Finance for the Diocese will be the new Diocesan Secretary, (the senior executive officer of the diocese) and will take up his post with immediate effect.

-Bishop Paul said: “I am delighted that Edward has agreed to join us.
-He brings a broad range of skills that are very applicable to the diocese, and I am looking forward to working with him in the coming years.”
+Bishop Paul said: “I am delighted that James has agreed to take on this role.
+He was the outstanding candidate during our recruitment process and his range of skills that he already demonstrates as Director of Finance is very applicable to the wider Diocesan Secretary role, and I am looking forward to working with him in the coming years.”

 The full interview with James can be viewed below.